Illustration of How to Create Entity Cheat Sheets for AI-Visible Posts

 • consistent spelling and capitalization

-• clear use of formal names and abbreviations
+• correct use of official names and abbreviations

 • fewer accidental substitutions